The real story of psychiatry

 An aspect of the placebo effect, the intention of the patient to get well, has been seen in the subject of mental health going back centuries, i.e. many people in asylums when treated with decency and not abused could get well on their own accord.

-It is also relevant in trials of drugs (or any treatment) in seeing if they actually work.
+It is also relevant in trials of drugs (or any treatment) to see if they really work.
 For example, it is acknowledged that 35% to 40% of the response rate to antidepressants is due to the placebo effect.
-13
+23

 Although a very, very significant ‘mystery variable’ in anything to do with mental health, psychiatry does not know why the placebo effect works and it is mostly ignored.
-More evidence of psychiatry’s lack of scientific credibility.
+More evidence of psychiatry’s lack of scientific foundation and yet this subject could be a place to start if they were honestly intent on producing one.

 ‘Antipsychotics’, the chemical straightjacket